EvanZhouDev/zyma/CONTRIBUTING.md

 $ supabase start
 ```

 Similarly, if you see console messages of not being able to connect to the Realtime WebSockets server, you should first try `supabase stop && supabase start` before you run the "hard restart" command described above.
+The same applies when you get "AuthRetryableFetchError"

 I will strive to provide better instructions as I investigate this uncommon issue.